OpenChargingCloud/WWCP_OIOI/WWCP_OIOIv4.x/README.md

 ### Charge Point Operators

-First create a CPO client and choose a appropriate level of paranoia for validating the SSL/TLS certificate.
+First create a CPO client and choose a appropriate level of paranoia for validating the TLS certificate.

 ```csharp